ontodev/cogs/README.md

 ### `pull`

-Running `pull` will sync local sheets with remote sheets after running `cogs fetch`.
+Running `pull` will sync local sheets with remote sheets.
+This combines `cogs fetch` and `cogs merge` into one step.

 ```
 cogs pull
 ```

-Note that if you make changes to a local sheet without running `cogs push`, then run `cogs fetch` and `cogs pull`, the local changes **will be overwritten**.
+Note that if you make changes to a local sheet without running `cogs push`, then run `cogs pull`, the local changes **will be overwritten**.

 ### `push`